viki2711/My-Shop/README.md

 # My-Shop
-My-Shop is a web app for stuff I want to sell.
+My-Shop is a Book shop web app for a second hand books.

 The app was built with Node.js
 * Express.js framework for Node.js